"Hampshire's Premier Annual Bowling Event"

 3. THE PRINCIPAL COMPETITIONS

-competition will be determined before each round takes place.
+determined before each round takes place.
 NB.
-Minimum of 8 & maximum of 32 entries for this competition.
+Minimum of 8 and a maximum of 32 entries for the open consolation pairs competition.

 4. REDUCTION OF POINTS/ENDS